shawenyao/jekyll-now/_posts/2022-10-31-iPhone-7-Review-6-Years-Later.md

 > It's the best iPhone that we have ever created.  <br>
 > ― Tim Cook, at the Apple Special Event on September 7, 2016

 I picked up my iPhone 7 Jet Black 128GB model for $749 plus tax on October 16, 2016 to replace my battery-swelling iPhone 5.
-As my daily driver, it managed to do the job decently for the most part of the next 6 years, serving as the primary access point to phone/video calls, social networks and the Internet in general, although it did begin to struggle toward its final days.
+As my daily driver, it managed to do its job decently for the most part of the next 6 years, serving as the primary access point to phone/video calls, social networks and the Internet in general, although it did begin to struggle toward its final days.

 With the release of iOS 16 in September 2022, Apple officially dropped its support for the iPhone 7 series, concluding the lifecycle of the 2016 product - well, so did I. Today, I will be taking one last look at the phone in my pocket for the longest time, revisiting its launch, design choices and 6-year service, as well as hints of its influence on the products that followed, before locking it away in the pantheon of digital history.